-The MALS Thesis Writing course must be taken upon completion of the MALS Thesis Proposal course (LSHV 800/LSHV 7990) in the subsequent fall or spring semester and is the final curricular requirement for the Master of Arts in Liberal Studies degree.
+The MALS Thesis Writing course must be taken upon completion of the MALS Thesis Proposal course (LSHV 800/LSHV 7990) in the subsequent Fall or Spring semester and is the final curricular requirement for the Master of Arts in Liberal Studies degree.
 In the MALS Thesis Writing course, students will work directly with their appointed thesis mentor to produce a master's thesis and participate in a thesis defense.
 Students are expected to work directly with their thesis mentor and library representatives to actively write and produce the thesis argument.
 At the commencement of the thesis writing semester, students will develop milestones in consultation with the thesis mentor to ensure consistent progress.

-The deadlines for the submission of the final thesis draft are as follows: April 1 (spring semester) and November 1 (fall semester).
-Concerning the thesis defense, students must defend their master's thesis on or before May 5 (spring semester) and December 5 (fall semester).
-The thesis defense can be held in person or virtually (via Zoom web conferencing), and all members of the thesis committee (thesis mentor, thesis reader, faculty director) must be present for the defense.
+The deadlines for the submission of the final thesis draft are as follows: April 1 (Spring semester) and November 1 (Fall semester).
+Concerning the thesis defense, students must defend their master's thesis on or before May 5 (Spring semester) and December 5 (Fall semester).
+The thesis defense can be held in person or virtually (via Zoom web conferencing), and all members of the thesis committee (thesis mentor, thesis reader, Faculty Director) must be present for the defense.

 Students must successfully pass this course in order to complete the degree.
-Those who do not pass on the first attempt are permitted to repeat the course one time at their own expense (see repeating a course policy in the SCS Academic Rules & Regulations).
+Those who do not pass on the first attempt are permitted to repeat the course one time at their own expense (see Repeating a Course, SCS Academic Rules & Regulations).
 Students who are unable to pass the course upon repeating it will be academically terminated from the program without the right of further appeal.